 Apple didn't design the original iPad for writing.
 It was a device for reading or viewing media, not creating it.
 Over the years it has become a great portable writing tool.
 Many writers find it is better than a laptop.

-In this feature we’ll look at why the iPad could be the best option for you.
-We’ll examine which iPad model to choose, explore keyboards and outline the best writing applications.
+Here we look at why the iPad could be the best option for you.
+We examine which iPad or keyboard to choose and outline the best iPad writing app.

 Why is the iPad a great writing tool?

 From the outset it was clear the iPad could do more than display media.

 It has evolved to the point where it can do everything a laptop can.
 Today’s iPads can be better than laptops for many creative tasks.